sushil2601/javaScript_practise/REACT.md

 Q. Pure Component
 Ans:-

-        PureComponent is similar to component but it skips re-renders for same props and state.
+    .PureComponent is similar to component but it skips re-renders for same props and state.

         class Greeting extends PureComponent{
             render(){